astaehli/ML_AGA/README.md

 ## Reproducibility

 In order to rerun the code and reproduce the AI Crowd scores, use the files `segformer_train.py` and `segformer_evaluate.py`.
-These scripts contain the complete setup and configurations required for training and evaluating the SegFormer model.
+These scripts contain the complete setup and configurations required for training and evaluating the SegFormer model, and generating the submission file.

 ---